 - What lifestyle choices can I make to prevent abdominal pain?

-Abdominal pain facts
+Abdominal pain definition and facts

 - Abdominal pain is pain that is felt in the part of the trunk below the ribs and above the pelvis.